 After 72 hours of incubation, we serially diluted the microbial suspensions and plated 100μL of diluted microbial suspension onto TSA and YMA plates.
 We diluted TSA plates 2x (plating 50μL of original suspension), YMA plates from the Starmerella bombi and Zygosaccharomyces pairing both 20x (5μL plated) and 200x (0.5μL plated), and YMA plates with Metschnikowia or Saccharomyces 200x (0.5μL plated).
 We chose these dilutions as they created countable CFUs.
 We then incubated plates at 25°C for 72 hours to allow microbial colonies to form, after which we counted the number of colonies per plate.
 Rosenbergiella did not form single colonies and instead the percent of the plate covered by growth was estimated and adjusted relative to the maximum CFU count of its yeast pairing (100% coverage = maximum CFU count).

-Analysis
+Data Analysis

 All analyses were performed in RStudio using R version 4.0.1 (RStudio Team, 2020).